Doink the Clown

-Doink the Clown is a professional wrestling gimmick originally and most popularly portrayed by Matt Borne, who debuted the Doink persona in the World Wrestling Federation (now WWE) in 1992.
+Doink the Clown is a professional wrestling gimmick originally and most popularly portrayed by Matt Borne, who debuted the Doink persona in the World Wrestling Federation (WWF, now WWE) in 1992.
 Doink is a clown wearing traditional clown makeup (or a mask decorated to resemble such) and brightly colored clothes.
 He began as a heel character, dubbed the "Evil Clown", before becoming a face character.
-In addition to Borne, Doink has been portrayed occasionally by other wrestlers in the WWE and unofficially on the independent circuit.
+In addition to Borne, Doink has been portrayed occasionally by other wrestlers in WWE and unofficially on the independent circuit.

-Former WWE producer Bruce Prichard said in an interview on The Steve Austin Show that Michael Hegstrand had originally conceived the idea of a miserable clown character.
+WWE producer Bruce Prichard said in an interview on The Steve Austin Show that Road Warrior Hawk had originally conceived the idea of a miserable clown wrestling character.